 United States Treaty Index: 1776-1990 Consolidation is a comprehensive index to treaties, unpublished international acts from 1776 to 1950, and current treaties not yet published in the T.I.A.S. pamphlets from 1950 to 1990.
 Current Treaty Index: a Cumulative Index to the United States Slip Treaties and Agreements updates the Consolidation by providing a cumulative index to treaties not yet in U.S.T. or T.I.A.S. and indicates if the texts of those treaties have been included in the Hein microfiche service.

 Westlaw's principal treaty file is ustreaties.
 LexisNexis provides the full text of treaties beginning in 1783 in the intlaw library, ustrty file.
 Both LexisNexis and Westlaw have specialized treaty files, such as the iel database (selected economic treaty texts) on Westlaw and the intlaw library, bdiel file on LexisNexis.
+Bloomberg Law provides the full text of the CCH Tax Treaties reporter.

 The U.S.T., T.I.A.S., T.I.F., Bevans and numerous other sources of treaties are available electronically through HeinOnline.
-The HeinOnline Treaties and Agreements Library is located through a link on the Library Resources page on the ANGEL web or BEN.
+The HeinOnline Treaties and Agreements Library is available through a link on the Library Resources page on the ANGEL web or BEN.